UMSKT/writeups/README.md

 The parameters for confirmation ID generation are stored in `licdll.dll` (Windows), `MSO.DLL` (Office), or `MPA.DLL` (MS Plus).
 These DLLs are obfuscated, and therefore will need to be deobfuscated using AntiWPA Generic by the AntiWPA Team.

-1. Download AntiWPA Generic 2.3 from https://antiwpa.planet-dl.org/Generic%20Antiwpa-2.3-WinXP-2k3.ZiP.
+1. Download [AntiWPA Generic 2.3](https://antiwpa.planet-dl.org/Generic%20Antiwpa-2.3-WinXP-2k3.ZiP).
 Username and password are `planet-dl.org`.
 2. Extract the DLL.
 3. Under the Options menu, uncheck "Apply OOBE Fix" and "Apply WPA Fix".
 4. Check "Remove selfcheck blocks" and "Remove crypt blocks".
 The menu that comes up after "Remove selfcheck blocks" is not important, any option can be picked.